KEFLAVIK TO BLUE LAGOON – THE COMPLETE GUIDE

 To avoid this, book your Blue Lagoon tickets as soon as you book your flight!
 Note, as mentioned earlier, you may get a cheeky discount by booking your tickets as part of a tour instead of directly from the Blue Lagoon website.

-Although one of the best European spas we’ve ever been to (and we’ve been to a few), it was by far the most expensive.
+Although one of the best European spas we’ve ever been to (and we’ve tried a few, it was by far the most expensive.
 However, this unique experience was worth every penny!
 A “comfort” ticket, which is the basic package, includes entry, mud mask, towel and drink, all for €54.

 We booked The Premium package for €77 each since we were birthday princesses.
 This included entrance to the Blue Lagoon, two mud masks, use of towels, slippers and bath robes as well as a drink from the swim up bar, a table reservation at the Lava restaurant and sparkling wine with the meal.
 More on the meal later. . . 😉